hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/153__Praveen_R._Bhat.md

 > creation, other than seeing itself, which is the second sattA?
 Is seeing
 > itself considered as the second sattA and called prAtibhAsika?
 >
-​Yes, just as dream in SDV. sattA just means a reality, whether satyasya satya pAramArthika or apparent reality prAtibhAsika.
+Yes, just as dream in SDV. sattA just means a reality, whether satyasya satya pAramArthika or apparent reality prAtibhAsika.
 However, you are moving a little ahead of DSV, which is truly the goal.
 Its good thinking that if dRShTi alone is sRShTi, then where is the sRShTi?!
 That lands one